225th Rifle Division

 The 225th Rifle Division was an infantry division of the Red Army, formed in December 1941 from the remnants of the pre-war 3rd Tank Division and based on the shtat (table of organization and equipment) of July 29, 1941.
 The 3rd Tank's single rifle regiment was joined by two reserve rifle regiments, and its howitzer regiment was converted to a standard artillery regiment.
 As part of 52nd Army in Volkhov Front it took part in largely local fighting in the Novgorod area, seeing combat in several abortive attempts to retake the city until it finally played a main role in its liberation in January 1944 and received its name as a battle honor.

 Following this victory, the 225th advanced toward Pskov, now as part of 54th Army.
 When the summer offensive began, it helped breach the German defenses of the Panther Line in the Pskov area and then advanced through Latvia, eventually reaching Riga.
 When 3rd Baltic Front was disbanded, the division was reassigned to the 21st Army, which was soon moved to 1st Ukrainian Front.
 From late January 1945 into late March it saw extensive action in Silesia and in the process was awarded the Order of Kutuzov.
 It was not directly involved in the Berlin campaign, but joined its Front for the final advance into Czechoslovakia.
-As with many other distinguished rifle divisions, it was disbanded in the summer of 1945.
+As with many other distinguished rifle divisions, it was disbanded in June 1945.

 Formation

 A division numbered as the 225th began forming in March 1941 in the Odessa Military District but in April it was moved to the Kharkov Military District and disbanded to provide a cadre for the 2nd Airborne Brigade.

 The 3rd Tank Division was formed in July 1940 in the Leningrad Military District as part of the 1st Mechanized Corps.
-It was based in part on the 13th Tank Brigade and inherited the Order of the Red Banner the Brigade had been awarded on April 11; this decoration would later be inherited by the 225th.
+It was based in part on the 13th Light Tank Brigade and inherited the Order of the Red Banner the Brigade had been awarded on April 11; this decoration would later be inherited by the 225th.
 At the start of the German invasion in June 1941 the division was at nearly full-strength but all of its roughly 350 tanks were outdated BT types.
 It first saw action against the 4th Panzer Group in July and after the 1st Mechanized Corps HQ was shut down in August it was assigned to the Novgorod Operational Group.
 The swampy forests north of Lake Ilmen was no place for tanks, but by then all but a handful had been lost and the division's remnants were essentially fighting as an infantry formation.

 The division officially converted to a rifle unit on December 14, 1941, near Novgorod, which had fallen to Army Group North on August 19.
 When completed it had the following order of battle, although it would be modified, temporarily or permanently, on several occasions: